Hiking and Walking at Higher Altitudes

 - Fences and walls are particularly expensive to repair at high levels so use gates, stiles and openings in field boundaries whenever they are available.

 - When walking in winter reduce the erosion you cause by using crampons to walk on the ice covered paths, rather than avoiding them and walking on the, often boggy, ground to the sides.

-Also, the British Mountaineering Council have produced a ‘Green Guide to the Uplands’.
+The British Mountaineering Council has produced a ‘Green Guide to the Uplands’.
 This is obviously based very much on the specific laws and conditions in Britain.
 It’s ethos however is applicable when enjoying higher altitudes in any country.
 The guide gives comprehensive guidance on how to ensure that you minimise your impact on the environment while hill walking, climbing, scrambling, winter mountaineering, camping and skiing, and can be found HERE.